electron/electron/docs/tutorial/support.md

 Ubuntu 12.04, the `armv7l` binary is built against ARM v7 with hard-float ABI and NEON for Debian Wheezy.

-[Until the release of Electron 2.0][arm-breaking-change], Electron will also continue to release the `armv7l` binary with a simple `arm` suffix.
+[Before the release of Electron 2.0][arm-breaking-change], Electron also released the `armv7l` binary with a simple `arm` suffix.
 Both binaries are identical.

 Whether the prebuilt binary can run on a distribution depends on whether the